Scroll down to continue reading.⬇

 Taxpayers sometimes confuse bonus depreciation with Section 179 expensing.
 The two tax breaks are similar but distinct.

-Applying the deduction can’t create a loss for the company.
+3. The Section 179 deduction also is limited by the amount of a business's taxable income, applying the deduction can't create a loss for the company.
 Any cost not deductible in the first year can be carried over to the next year for an unlimited number of years.
-Such carried-over costs must be deducted according to age — for example, costs carried over from 2019 must be deducted before those carried over from 2020.
+Such carried-over costs must be deducted in chronological order, with older costs being deducted before newer ones.

-5. In contrast to bonus depreciation, the Section 179 deduction isn’t automatic.
+5. Also, in contrast to bonus depreciation, the Section 179 deduction isn't automatic.
+You must claim it on a property-by-property basis.

 Chapter 9